-Please find the details of the available projects for AI and Data Science studentships outlined below.
-A full list of our available projects can be downloaded here.
+The details of the projects for AI and Data Science studentships are outlined below.
+A full list of projects can be downloaded here.
 Contact details for the lead supervisor can be found by clicking on their name.

 Developing and using intelligent machine learning tools to re-classify kidney disease based on novel molecular fingerprints